Portugal & Central Spain

 Note 1.
 In Spain and Portugal, it is the normal practice to eat quite late - evening meals will be traditional regional menus and mainly meat-based.
 Although we will do our best to obtain an alternative, vegetarians should be aware that the choice can be very limited.
 We have purposely not booked dinner some nights, allowing you to enjoy the ambience of the local restaurants and bars.

-The tour itinerary is based on a Brittany Ferries crossing to Northern Spain (See travel choice)
+The tour itinerary is based on Brittany Ferries crossing to France return from Northern Spain (See travel choice)

-Monday 21st September (175 miles): Some lovely roads as we pass through the Sierra de Guadalupe to our next destination, the historic city of Toledo.
+Thursday 16th September (312 miles): mixture of roads today as we cross through the Guadalajara region to the historic city of Toledo.
 We have two nights here to give you the opportunity to explore this ancient city.
 4 star hotel, Dinner, B&B.

-Tuesday 22nd September (free day): Your hotel is a short distance from the historic centre.
+Friday 17th September (free day): Your hotel is a short distance from the historic centre.
 Known as the City of the Three Cultures" for the cultural influences of Christians, Muslims and Jews reflected in its history.
-It was also the capital from 542 to 725 AD of the ancient Visigothic kingdom, which followed the fall of the Roman Empire.
+It was also the capital from 542 to 725 AD of the ancient Visigoth kingdom, which followed the fall of the Roman Empire.
 Inside the ancient walls there are numerous places to visit, with the skyline been dominated by the large Cathedral.
-To the southwest lie the Montes de Toledo now a national park where wild boar, deer and imperial eagles can be spotted.
+If you like to ride-out, in the southwest lays the Montes de Toledo now a national park where wild boar, deer and imperial eagles can be spotted.
 4 star hotel, B&B.

-Thursday 24th September (155 miles): We enjoy more scenic roads before picking up the motorway to Bilbao. for our return on Brittany ferries Cap Finistere.
+Sunday 26th September (155 miles): We enjoy more scenic roads before picking up the motorway to Bilbao for our return on Brittany ferries Cap Finistere.
 With bike stowed, there is time to relax over a drink or two and reflect on the tour's events, before taking advantage of the on-board dining options.
 A 2 berth outside en-suite cabin (for two persons) is included in the package.

 Recommended maps and guides for your tour - please put whiterose2020 in discount code box at check out for an additional 10% discount

-Travel Choice : The tour itinerary is based on an outward ferry overnight from Plymouth to Santander and inward ferry from Bilbao to Portsmouth.
-These ferries save on overnight stops, fuel costs, and wear and tear on your bike, however, we understand that ferries are not for everyone, so there is the option to make your own arrangements and join and leave the group at the first and last nights hotel.
+Travel Choice : The tour itinerary is based on an outward ferry overnight from Portsmouth to St.Malo and inward ferry from Bilbao to Portsmouth.
+However, we understand that ferries are not for everyone, so there is the option to make your own arrangements and join and leave the group at the first and last nights hotel.
 Costs will be reduced accordingly.

 Personal Travel & Breakdown Assitance Cover